CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 [toc]

-Table of content

-[Toc]

 1 description
 --------------

 ### 1.1 Introduction

 These implementation notes cover the basic security features of the Domain Name System (DNS) and the servers required for this purpose.
 DNS is a network service that is used to transform host names of IT systems into IP addresses.
 Normally, a hostname is searched for the corresponding IP address (forward resolution).
 If, however, the IP address is known and the host name is searched, this is called backward resolution.
-The term DNS server literally stands for the software used, but is usually also used as a synonym for the computer on which this software is operated.
+The term DNS server stands for the software used in the actual sense, but is usually also used as a synonym for the computer on which this software is operated.

 DNS servers can be distinguished according to their tasks, there are basically two different types: Advertising DNS server and Resolving DNS server.
 Advertising DNS servers are usually responsible for processing requests from the Internet.
 Resolving DNS servers, on the other hand, process requests from the internal network.